Sour Candy (Lady Gaga and Blackpink song): Background and development

-Composition and lyrics
+Music and lyrics

-"Sour Candy" is a 1990s-influenced dance-pop, electropop, bubblegum pop and deep house anthem that follows a "bouncy" house, dance and electronic beat with an upbeat production.
-On the song, Gaga and Blackpink are "trading off flirty lines" in English and Korean which use sour candy as a metaphor to "illustrate how they function in a relationship" as well as showing that they are rough on the outside, but sweet and authentic on the inside.
-Lyrically, the song sees the singers informing a potential lover to accept and not try to change their damage.
-The '90s house drop features Gaga performing a "speak-rap", while the K-pop group's verses include "tight, almost mechanical melodies".
+"Sour Candy" is a 1990s-influenced dance-pop, electropop, bubblegum pop and deep house track with upbeat production, built on a bouncy house, dance and electronic beat.
+In the song, Blackpink and Gaga trade flirty lines in English and Korean, with Blackpink opening the track and Gaga appearing midway to perform one pre-chorus and a verse.
+The lyrics use sour candy as a metaphor, illustrating how the singers function in relationships—tough on the outside but sweet and authentic on the inside—and encourage a potential lover to accept their flaws rather than try to change them.
+Vulture noted that the song carries a simple message of self-acceptance.
+Nylon remarked it has "in-on-the-joke cheeky lyrics".
+The '90s house-style drop features Gaga singing in a deadpan tone, described as "speak-rap" by Entertainment Weekly, while Blackpink's verses incorporate "tight, almost mechanical melodies".

+"Sour Candy" samples Maya Jane Coles' 2010 track "What They Say", using the same bassline that also appears in Nicki Minaj's "Truffle Butter" (2015) and Katy Perry's "Swish Swish" (2017).
 According to the sheet music published on Musicnotes.com, the song is written in the time signature of common time, and is composed in the key of A minor with a tempo of 120 beats per minute.
 The vocals range from the tonal nodes of G_{3} to C_{5}.